Toyota 86: Toyota Gazoo Racing GR86/BRZ Cup

-From 2022, Toyota Gazoo Racing organized an 86/BRZ-Spec championship across Japan called the TOYOTA GAZOO Racing GR86/BRZ Cup.
+From 2022, Toyota Gazoo Racing organised an 86/BRZ-Spec championship across Japan called the Toyota Gazoo Racing GR86/BRZ Cup.
 The series was based on (and succeeded) the TGR 86/BRZ Racing, that consisted of races on single circuits instead of a National Series, akin to the NASCAR Weekly Series.

 Toyota 86 Racing Series

 The Toyota 86 Racing Series has been contested in Australia annually since 2016.
 It was initially announced as the 86 Pro-Am Series.

 Sports Car Club of America

-For 2018 onwards, the Sports Car Club of America (SCCA) created the "Solo Spec Coupe" (SSC) class for autocross competitions using the 2013–2016 Subaru BRZ or Scion FR-S, competing on Falken Azenis RT615+ tyres.
+For 2018 onwards, the Sports Car Club of America (SCCA) created the "Solo Spec Coupe" (SSC) class for autocross competitions using the 2013–2016 Subaru BRZ or Scion FR-S, competing on Falken Azenis RT615K+ tyres.
 The choice of vehicle was because of its popularity with enthusiasts, modest price, rear-wheel drive, and its ability to be used as a daily driver.
 Vehicles may compete with original equipment or install specified performance parts including factory-sealed KONI Sport Shocks, Eibach Pro-Plus springs, anti-roll bars, and an SPC Front Alignment Kit.

 In 2020, the tyre specification was changed to the Falken Azenis RT660.
-In 2025, it was changed to the Falken Azenis RT660+.
+In 2025, it was changed to the Falken Azenis RT660+, and subsequently the Bridgestone Potenza RE-71RZ for 2027.